Norah Bigirwa-Nyendwoha

-Education
+Early life and education

 In 1992, Norah completed acquired a diploma in Business Studies at National College of Business Studies located in Nakawa.

 In 1995, she acquired an Accounting Technician Certificate from the Uganda Management Institute.
 The same institute where after 4 years, she got a Finance Officers Diploma.

 In 2003, she graduated from Ndejje University with a bachelor's degree of Business Administration in Kampala.